Super-Bulky Placemat – Free Knitting Pattern

 Gauge

-12 stitches x 15 rows = 4 x 4 inches in Stockinette Stitch on No. 13 (9.0 mm) needles.
-(Learn how to check your gauge here.
-But honestly, if you’re a brand new beginner, don’t worry about it.
+10 stitches x 18 rows = 4 x 4 inches in Garter Stitch on No. 13 (9.0 mm) needles.
+Gauge is typically measured in stockinette stitch, but this project uses garter stitch throughout, so gauge is measured in garter stitch to reflect the finished fabric.
+Exact gauge is not critical for this project.
+And, honestly, if you’re a brand new beginner, don’t worry about it.
 Just start following the pattern.)

 Abbreviations